michaelsbradleyjr/vps-setup/README.md

     $ sudo aptitude safe-upgrade
     ...

-# Set the time-zone and check the locale
+# Set the timezone and check the locale

-If I want to set the server's clock to correspond with my local timezeon, I'll do:
+If I want to set the server's clock to correspond with my local timezone, I'll do:

     dpkg-reconfigure tzdata